+There are three assessments that contribute to the overall GCSE qualification:

+• Examination 40%

-There are three assessments that contribute to the overall GCSE qualification: Examination 40% Paper1-1 hour 30 minutes- Students analyse seen and unseen materials investigating the four concepts of; media Language, Representation, Institution and Audience.
-Paper 2-1 hour 30 minutes- Students analyse and respond to texts based on previous studies of television and music products.
-Written Coursework 30% Students create an individual media product/text in response to a given brief from the exam board.
+Paper1- 1 hour 30 minutes- Students analyse seen and unseen materials investigating the four concepts of; media Language, Representation, Institution and Audience.

+Examination 30%

+Paper 2- 1 hour 30 minutes- Students analyse and respond to texts based on previous studies of television and music products.

+Written Coursework 30%

+Students create an individual media product/text in response to a given brief from the exam board.

 What can I do after GCSE Media Studies?

+You can:

-You can: • Use the transferable analytical and practical skills gained on the course to enter a wide range of associated subjects where Media Studies is becoming highly valued.
-Take other media related qualifications Take other media related qualificationsStart work at a 'trainee' level •
+- Use the transferable analytical and practical skills gained on the course to enter a wide range of associated subjects where Media Studies is becoming highly valued.

+- Take other media related qualifications

+- Start work at a 'trainee' level

+- Study Media at A Level